-Information sharing is vital in identifying and tackling all forms of abuse.
 When a child leaves the school, it is the responsibility of the DSL to ensure that a copy of their safeguarding records is transferred securely and confidentially to the new school.
+Records should be transferred within 5 days for an in-year transfer or within the first 5 days of the start of a new term (KCSIE 2023).

 Before transferring, the DSL will arrange a telephone call with the DSL or Headteacher in the receiving school.
 Following the conversation, they will arrange for the secure transfer of documentation.
 Confirmation of the receipt of the documentation should be retained with safeguarding records.
 A safeguarding record must be transferred separately from the main pupil file.
-(See DSL Toolkit for further detail.)
+(See internal document DSL Toolkit for further detail).